 Locations for Safe and Free Trick-or-Treating in Reno and Sparks

-Saturday, October 27 - Celebrate Halloween the fun and educational way at the second annual trick or treat event at The Discovery.
+Friday, October 25 - Celebrate Halloween the fun and educational way at the 3rd annual trick or treat event at The Discovery.
 Come to the museum in costume and trick or treat from gallery to gallery.
 (No costumes with weapons of any kind.)
-There will be Halloween-themed art projects, spooky science demos, and treats for everyone.
-Complete the Halloween scavenger hunt card to be entered in a drawing for a free birthday party at The Discovery.
+There will be clever Halloween-themed art projects, spooky science demos, and treats for everyone.
 Admission is $2 for both kids and adults, members and non-members.
 Members only time will be from 5:30 p.m. to 6:30 p.m.
 Everyone is invited to general admission from 6:30 p.m. to 9:30 p.m.

-Friday, October 26, 5 p.m. to 8 p.m. - Admission is free to this family-friendly event at Circus Circus Midway in downtown Reno.
+Saturday, October 26, 12 noon to 4 p.m. - Admission is free to this family-friendly event at Circus Circus Midway in downtown Reno.
 Kids and adults are invited to wear their costumes and come enjoy free candy, treats, drawings, child ID, and circus acts on the stage.
+There will be a free Child ID program for children up to 17 provided by the Circus Circus Security Department.
 Non-perishable food items will be accepted to benefit the Food Bank of Northern Nevada.
 Circus Circus is located at 500 N. Sierra Street in Reno.
 Call (775) 329-0711 for more information.

-Saturday, October 27, 11 a.m. to 1 p.m. - This free Harvest Party is for kids preschool thru 6th grade.
+Saturday, October 26, 11 a.m. to 1 p.m. - This free Harvest Party is for kids preschool thru 6th grade.
 There will be games, prizes, bounce houses and lots of candy.
-This event is completely free and open to everyone.
+This event is free and open to everyone.
+There will be a drawing for a Wii Game System.
 If you choose, please bring a can of food for our food drive.
 Idlewild Park is at 1900 Idlewild Drive in Reno.
 Sponsored by The Bridge Church.

 The Nevada Humane Society is located at 2825 Longley Lane, Suite B, Reno.
 Call (775) 856-2000 for information.